-If you’re selling your home for cash you may be weary, wondering if you are in fact getting a good deal.
+If you’re selling your home to a cash buyer for cash you may be weary, wondering if you are in fact getting a good deal.

 Luckily, there’s a way to squash the uncertainty.